 SHARE THE ARTICLE ON

-Variations of the question “On a scale of 0-10, how likely are you to recommend us to your friends, family, or colleagues?”, is what is asked on an NPS survey.
-Most NPS surveys only have this one question, however, some companies may choose to include more.
+To create NPS® surveys, you can ask variations of the question, “On a scale of 0-10, rate how likely are you to recommend us to your friends, family, or colleagues?”.

 2. Choose a mode of survey distribution